jumpingrivers/2023-neds-quarto/README.md

 To run this workshop you will need an installation of Quarto.
 You can install Quarto [here](https://quarto.org/docs/get-started/).

-The workhop python dependencies can be installed by running:
+The workshop python dependencies can be installed by running:

 ```
 python3 -m pip install jupyter plotly tabulate jrpyvis